enso-org/enso/docs/distribution/launcher.md

 <!-- /MarkdownTOC -->

 ## Launcher Distribution
+> The actionables for this section are:
+>
+> - Finalize the decision if Enso is distributed as a portable directory
+>   structure or if the launcher keeps the installations in system-defined
+>   directories.

 The launcher is distributed as a native binary for each platform (Windows, Linux, Mac).
 It is distributed in a ZIP archive as described in [Enso Home Layout](./distribution.md#enso-home-layout), except that the